-Face recognition, along with AI/ML, can also help trace all the places an infected user has travelled by screening the CCTV footage in the connecting paths.
+Face recognition, along with AI/ML, can also help trace all the places an infected user has traveled by screening the CCTV footage in the connecting paths.
 Time will thus teach us more effective ways to use sensors and trackers in healthcare.

 2. Virtual Assistants & Chatbots